MerginMaps/db-sync/README.md

    make
    ```

-4. download this git repository: `git clone https://github.com/MerginMaps/mergin-db-sync.git`
+5. download this git repository: `git clone https://github.com/MerginMaps/mergin-db-sync.git`

+6. run file `python3 dbsync_daemon.py [config_file.yaml]`

-### How to use
+## How to use

 Initialization:

 1. set up configuration in config.yaml  (see config.yaml.default for a sample)

-2. run dbsync initialization.
-There are two options:
+2. run `dbsync_daemon.py`.
+There are several parameters to control the way the tool runs.

-   A. Init from Mergin Maps project: if you have an existing Mergin Maps project with a GeoPackage
-      that already contains tables with data, this command will create schemas in your database:
-      ```
-      python3 dbsync.py init-from-gpkg
-      ```
-      This will create 'base' and 'modified' schemas in the database and populate them with data.

-   B. Init from database: if you have tables with data in your database (in the schema marked as 'modified'
-      in DB sync configuration) and want to create a GeoPackage based on that in your Mergin Maps project:
-      ```
-      python3 dbsync.py init-from-db
-      ```
-      This will create 'base' schema in the database, create GeoPackage in the working dir and push it to Mergin Maps.
+   A. `config_file_name.yaml` The file name with path of yaml config can be provided.
+By default the `dbsync_daemon.py` loads `config.yaml` file.

+   B. `--force-init` forces reinitialization of the sync.
+Drops dbsync schemas from database and the sync file and inits them all from scratch.
+This should be used to fix issues with dbsync init.

+   C. `--single-run` instead of running the daemon indefinitely, performs just one single run.
+Such run consists of initialization, pull and push steps.

+   D. `--skip-init` allows skipping the initialization of sync step.
+Should be only used if you know, what you are doing, otherwise issue are likely to occur.

+   E.

 Once initialized: